qiime2/paper2/sphinx_docs/index.rst

 Explore sample metadata files
 -----------------------------

-Metadata are data that describe other data.
+In the previous step, in addition to downloading sequence data, we downloaded a researcher-generated sample metadata.
 In the context of a microbiome study, sample metadata are any data that describe characteristics of the samples that are being studied, the site they were collected from, and/or how they were collected and processed.
-For example, the ECAM study metadata include characteristics like age at the time of collection, birth mode and diet of the child, the type of DNA sequencing, and other information.
-Suggested standards for the type of study metadata to collect, and how to represent the values, are discussed in detail in MIMARKS and MIxS (Yilmaz et al., 2011).
+In this example, the ECAM study metadata include characteristics like age at the time of collection, birth mode and diet of the child, the type of DNA sequencing, and other information.
+This is all information that is generally compiled at the time of sample collection, so is something the researcher should be working on prior to a QIIME 2 analysis.
+Suggested standards
+for the type of study metadata to collect, and how to represent the values, are discussed in detail in MIMARKS and MIxS (Yilmaz et al., 2011).
 In this tutorial, we also include a Support Protocol on metadata preparation to help